William Creighton (rally driver)

-William Creighton (born 20 November 1997) Moira, Northern Ireland, is a Northern Irish rally driver.
+William Creighton (born 20 November 1997, in Moira, Ireland) is an Irish rally driver.
 He won the 2023 Junior World Rally Championship.
 Creighton has previously driven under a British license and has won the Junior British Rally Championship in 2021.

 Career

 2023

 In the 2023 season Creighton competed in the WRC3 and JWRC with Liam Regan as co-driver.
 He won the JWRC drivers' championship after leading the series for much of the season.
 At the season finale of Acropolis Rally, where double points were available, he retired and re-entered with Super-rally.
 Finishing 5th and together with points for special stage victories was enough to win the Junior Championship.